Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

 To use the One4All package, users will first load the One4All library.
 The features in the validator app are based on the One4All package functions.

+Load the One4All library, then optionally run the app using the ‘run_app()’ function.

 ```r
 library(One4All)
 run_app()
 ```

-Load the One4All library, then optionally run the app using the ‘run_app()’ function.

-Users can validate their data using the ‘validate_data’ function, replacing the parameters with their own information.
+Validate data using the ‘validate_data’ function.
+Replace ‘files_data’, ‘data_names’, and ‘file_rules’ with your values.

 ```r
 result_valid <- validate_data(files_data = valid_example,